 I am a post-doctoral fellow in the Center for the Study of Democratic Institutions at Vanderbilt University.
 I received my PhD in Political Science from Stanford University in June 2017.

 I research the political economy of development with a focus on historical political development in Western Europe and Latin America.
 Broadly, I am interested in the consequences of economic and institutional change for the persistence of elites, and the strategies that elites employ to maintain power in the face of otherwise disruptive change.
-My dissertation examines the effect of the Industrial Revolution on political competition and elite entrenchment in the context of the 18th and 19th British Isles.
-My dissertation further investigates the consequences of the revolutionary economic and institutional changes of 17th century Britain for the political elite.
-In my other research, I ask about elite persistence and institutional change in the context of Chile, Mexico and the US South.
+My work examines the effect of the Industrial Revolution on political competition and elite entrenchment in the context of the 18th and 19th British Isles.
+In my research, I further investigate the consequences of the revolutionary economic and institutional changes of 17th century Britain for the political elite.
+In my other projects, I ask about elite persistence and institutional change in the context of Chile, Mexico and the US South.